folio-org/stripes/doc/permissions.md

 In determining which permissions should be defined in front-end modules and which in back-end modules, some principles are obvious:

 * Permissions which a back-end module checks should generally be defined in that back-end module.
 (Since it checks them, they are part of the API it consumes: so it must define them, otherwise it might find itself running in contexts where they do not exist.)
-However, one one back-end module depends on another, lower-level one -- for example, mod-users-bl depending on mod-users -- it is acceptable for the higher-level module to check for permissions defined in the lower-level module.
+However, one back-end module depends on another, lower-level one -- for example, mod-users-bl depending on mod-users -- it is acceptable for the higher-level module to check for permissions defined in the lower-level module.

 * Permissions which are enforced only in a front-end module should be defined in the front-end.
 There is no need for back-end modules to be encumbered by the knowledge of such permissions.